-If at any time during the 18-month period prior to the final expected Regular Distribution Date, the Pool Balance for the Trust is greater than the aggregate outstanding principal amount of the Equipment Note (other than any portion of the Equipment Note previously sold or any reduction in the aggregate outstanding principal amount of the Equipment Note in connection with the disposition of collateral securing the Equipment Note), any Liquidity Provider may, in its discretion, give notice of special termination under the applicable Liquidity Facility (a "Special Termination Notice").
-The effect of the delivery of such Special Termination Notice will be to cause (i) such Liquidity Facility to expire on the fifth Business Day after the date on which such Special Termination Notice is received by the Subordination Agent, (ii) the Subordination Agent to promptly request, and such Liquidity Provider to promptly make, a special termination are drawing (a "Special Termination Drawing") in an amount equal to the Maximum Available Commitment thereunder and (iii) all amounts owing to such Liquidity Provider automatically to become accelerated.
+If at any time during the 18-month period prior to the final expected Regular Distribution Date, the Pool Balance for the Trust is greater than the aggregate outstanding principal amount of the Equipment Note in connection with the disposition of collateral securing the Equipment Note, any Liquidity Provider may, in its discretion, give notice of special termination under the applicable Liquidity Facility (a "Special Termination Notice").
+The effect of the delivery of such Special Termination Notice will be to cause (i) such Liquidity Facility to expire on the fifth Business Day after the date on which such Special Termination Notice is received by the Subordination Agent, (ii) the Subordination Agent to promptly request, and such Liquidity Provider to promptly make, a special termination drawing (a "Special Termination Drawing") in an amount equal to the Maximum Available Commitment thereunder and (iii) all amounts owing to such Liquidity Provider automatically to become accelerated.
 The proceeds of a Special Termination Drawing will be deposited into the applicable Cash Collateral Account and used for the same purposes under the same circumstances and subject to the same conditions as cash payments of Interest Drawings under such Liquidity Facility would be used.
 (Liquidity Facilities, Section 6.02; Intercreditor Agreement, Section 3.5(m))